History of Tajikistan: Perestroika and glasnost

+Priority over Soviet Union laws and negotiations on a new treaty

+The glasnost policy of openness initiated by Mikhail Gorbachev offered disgruntled Tajiks a chance to voice their grievances.

+Soviet coup attempt, the transition period and the end of the Soviet Union

+In 1991, the Soviet Union collapsed, and Tajikistan declared its independence.

-Republic of Tajikistan (1991 to present)
+Republic of Tajikistan (1991–present)

+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

 The Tajikistan Soviet Socialist Republic (SSR) was among the last republics of the Soviet Union to declare its independence.
 On September 9 (1991), following the collapse of the Union of Soviet Socialist Republics (USSR), Tajikistan declared its independence.
 During this time, use of the Tajik language, an official language of the Tajikistan SSR next to Russian, was increasingly promoted.
 Ethnic Russians, who had held many governing posts, lost much of their influence and more Tajiks became politically active.

 The nation almost immediately fell into a civil war that involved various factions fighting one another; these factions were often distinguished by clan loyalties.
 The non-Muslim population, particularly Russians and Jews, fled the country during this time because of persecution, increased poverty and better economic opportunities in the West or in other former Soviet republics.

 Emomali Rahmon came to power in 1994, and continues to rule to this day.
 Ethnic cleansing was controversial during the civil war in Tajikistan.
 By the end of the war Tajikistan was in a state of complete devastation.
 The estimated dead numbered over 100,000.
 Around 1.2 million people were refugees inside and outside the country.
 In 1997, a ceasefire was reached between Rahmon and opposition parties (United Tajik Opposition).

 Peaceful elections were held in 1999, but they were reported by the opposition as unfair, and Rahmon was re-elected by almost unanimous vote.
 Russian troops were stationed in southern Tajikistan, in order to guard the border with Afghanistan, until summer 2005.
 Since the September 11, 2001 attacks, American, Indian and French troops have also been stationed in the country.

 In October 2020, President Emomali Rahmon was re-elected for next seven-year period with 90 per cent of the votes, following a tightly controlled and largely ceremonial election.